Methodology

 Next Step

-Explore the live product layer or the iPhone app
+Explore the live site or the iPhone app

 The methodology explains the structure.
-The live site and iPhone app show how it is experienced in product form.
+The live site and iPhone app show how LiquidityPulse is experienced in practice.